KH2FM-Mods-equations19/kh2-rando-tracker/README.md

 - Restore old spoiler hints behavior for indicating world completion
 - When Ansem Reports are revealed, use the generic report icon
+- Add a cheat sheet for path hints to the extended information window

 ### 2.1.0